 Visitors and members of the community who use the school's ICT systems or internet will be made aware of this policy, when relevant, and expected to read and follow it.
 If appropriate, they will be expected to agree to the terms on acceptable use (appendix 3).

 4. Educating pupils about online safety

-Pupils will be taught about online safety as part of the curriculum.
-See the long term curriculum maps for further details.
+Pupils will be taught about online safety as part of the computing, personal development and preparation for adulthood curriculum approach.
+See the long term plan for coverage for stage and age of pupils.